 Once stopped, did the police have additional justification to search the car, the occupants?

-If either of these actions, the "stop", or the activity after, typically the "search" can be successfully challenged on constitutional grounds, any evidence- contraband, guns, drugs, evidence of intoxication, will not be admissible against the defendant in a subsequent criminal prosecution.
-Understanding the limitations on police conduct after a car is stopped is often the turning point in a case.
+If either of these actions, the “stop”, or the activity after, typically the “search” can be successfully challenged on constitutional grounds, any evidence- contraband, guns, drugs, evidence of intoxication, will not be admissible against the defendant in a subsequent criminal prosecution.
+As attorney Eric T. Kirk will tell you, understanding the limitations on police conduct after a car is stopped is often the turning point in a case.

 - If The Police Stop Your Car, How Long Can They Keep You There?